-Courses available to GVSU exchange students at UBB
+Courses available to GVSU semester exchange students at UBB

 Dual Degree Participants will be required to complete two semesters of exchange at UBB.
 Most students will take courses in their Area of Emphasis during their year in Chile.
 Click here for a list of course requirements.

-How will the courses I take at UBB will transfer back to my GVSU Transcript?
+How will the courses I take at UBB transfer back to my GVSU Transcript?

 If the course you wish to take at UBB appears on the "Existing Course Equivalencies" list, you do not need to secure course approval for that course.
 The courses on this list have already been approved by the academic department.

 Note: This is not a full list of courses offer at this Partner Institution

 Undergraduate programs on the Concepcion Campus include: Architecture, Building Engineering, Industrial Design, Statistics Engineering, Civil Engineering, Industrial Engineering, Wood Sciences Engineering, Mechanical Engineering, Automation Engineering, Electrical Engineering, Chemical Engineering, Electronics Engineering, Business Administration, Informatics Engineering, Computer Science and Informatics Engineering, Accountancy & Auditing and Social Work,